simplygoodwork/craft-donkeytail/readme.md

 ## A Craft CMS fieldtype to content manage points on images

-Donkeytail is a Craft CMS fieldtype that allows you to quickly and easily content manage points on images.
+**Donkeytail Lite** is a Craft CMS fieldtype that allows you to quickly and easily content manage points on images.
 You can use it for locations on a faux map, showcasing multiple products within an image, or even pinning the tail on a donkey.

 Check out these examples: